 Each tug is maintained to SAMSA class 8 standard and is equipped for fire fighting and salvage.
 The fleet handles in excess of 800 ship movements each month and four tugs are usually on duty during daylight hours and at least two at night.
 The port also employs one work boat/tug of the Tern class, Royal Tern, which has a bollard pull of 18.7 tons.
 An Agusta A109 K2 'HPS' twin-engine 8-seat helicopter and a four-seat Agusta 109 helicopter provide pilotage services.
 Two diesel-powered pilot boats named Lufafa and Jujosi, which were built by Veecraft in Cape Town in 2009, operate when the helicopter service is unavailable.

 Dredging is performed by the NPA on an ongoing basis in the port and immediately outside the entrance to counter the littoral drift that would otherwise recreate the infamous Bar across the entrance channel.
-The major work is conducted by a trailing suction hopper dredger named ISANDLWANA, assisted by the INGWENYA or the PIPER, with the dredged sand deposited into a reclamation point on the northern breakwater, from where it is dispersed by the municipality along Durban's northern beaches.
+The major work is conducted by a trailing suction hopper dredger named ISANDLWANA, assisted by the INGWENYA, with the dredged sand deposited into a reclamation point on the northern breakwater, from where it is dispersed by the municipality along Durban's northern beaches.
 Piper loads 2,500 cubic metres at a time.

 Hydrographic Survey Vessels used at the Port of Durban are the Ingwegwe and the Swift.

 Durban has two floating cranes.
 Indlovu has a lifting capacity of 235 tonnes at 10m and 125t from 24m.
 The smaller Imvubu is privately owned by Elgin Brown & Hamer and has a lifting capacity of 60 tonnes at 6.1m or 40.6t at 16.2m from the outboard edge.